 Lindsay Carlson - President Lindsay lives in Culver City with her husband Scott Crichton, their son Archer, and three rescue dogs.
-She is a is a UCLA law graduate and works as a litigator in private practice, and has held leadership roles with the National Association of Women Lawyers.
+She is a is a UCLA law graduate and works as internal counsel for a major international law firm, and a member of the Board of the National Association of Women Lawyers.
 During the 2016 election, she was a member of Hillary Clinton's finance team and volunteer legal team, and co-leader of a group of more than 3,500 volunteers out of which the Heart of L.A.
 Democratic Club was born.
 She is a progressive Democrat, who believes that the party needs to reflect the interests and goals of the Democratic electorate and not just well-connected insiders.
 Her primary interests are ensuring that diverse communities are reflected in our representation, increasing the engagement of young professionals, and building a strong bench of progressive candidates to rise to leadership roles in California and nationally.

 Jane Wishon - Treasurer Jane grew up in the segregated South and fled Texas to attend college, first at Princeton University and later at UCLA.
 She's held many positions over the years, both paid and volunteer, including national Board President for Marriage Equality USA, Case Manager at AIDS Project LA, Delegate to the California Democratic Party, Elected Member of her Neighborhood Council, Member of the LA County Democratic Party, and Political Vice President for the Stonewall Democratic Club.
 Her early years awakened a thirst for social justice; her marriage equality work honed her commitment to underrepresented communities and the undocumented; her experiences as woman in a man's world forged her dedication to feminism; and her frustration over the 2016 Presidential election results rededicated her to resisting the current Administration and its attempt to send our Democracy back to the 18th century.
 MBA, writer, professional volunteer, wife, mother, grandmother, co-founder of Heart of LA, and resistance warrior.